Exit Route Requirements

 Definitions

-3. Exit discharge - part of the exit route that leads directly outside or to a street, walkway, refuge area, public way, or open space with access to the outside.
+- Exit discharge That part of the exit route that leads directly outside or to a street, walkway, refuge area, public way, or open space with access to the outside This area allows occupants to safely move from the exit to a place of safety outside the building, such as a courtyard, alley, or street.

 Knowledge Check Choose the best answer for the question.